bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Does a higher temperature affects the quantifications?-->
 The temperature was maintained at 28°C.

-## Image processing and analyses
+## Image processing

-We converted the raw microscopy datasets into individual TIFF stacks for downstream processing using a custom ImageJ macro in Fiji [@Schindelin2012-di; @Rueden2017-ky].
+We first converted the raw lightsheet imaging datasets into individual TIFF stacks for downstream processing using a custom ImageJ macro in Fiji [@Schindelin2012-di; @Rueden2017-ky] (see @Vellutini_undated-ou).
-We generated 3D renderings of the lateral surface of the embryos using the ImageJ/Fiji plugin 3Dscript [@Schmid2019-bm].
+To visualize the presence and dynamics of ectopic folds, we generated 3D renderings of the surface of embryos in lateral recordings using the plugin 3Dscript in Fiji [@Schmid2019-bm].
 We improved the signal-to-noise ratio and restored the z-resolution of lateral datasets from 3µm to 1µm by training a deep learning upsampling model using CARE [@Weigert2018-ti].
 We generated cartographic projections by segmenting the surface of the embryo with ilastik [@Berg2019-ab] and using the ImSAnE toolbox [@Heemskerk2015-kv].
 We manually traced the fold outlines and areas of lateral 3D renderings and lateral cartographic projections, respectively, using Fiji.